-Pay for classes online - www.alvincollege.edu (credit/debit card or e-check) or in person at the Cashier Window (A-109).
+Pay for classes online (Paying for College tab) or in person at the Cashier Window (A-109).
 Tuition installment plans are available for most terms.

-Step 10 - Student ID Card
+Step 10 - Student ID Card & Parking Permit

 All enrolled students are required to carry a valid ACC student ID card when on campus.
 The card grants access to the Fitness Center, Learning Commons, Game Room, Testing Center, and student computer labs.
 Students must present a paid fee statement showing payment for the current semester and a valid picture ID to obtain a student ID.